usnavy/Navy-Design-Guide/design-methods.md

 Use color in subtle ways, whether that means conveying sophistication, emphasizing content or context, or suiting content in some other way.
 When using color with subtlety, ensure that interactive areas and state changes remain identifiable and easily seen.

+#### Color

+Text and important elements, like icons, should meet legibility standards when appearing on colored backgrounds, across all screen and device types.
+Color should also be applied throughout a UI consistently and be compatible with the brand it represents.

 <hr>

 ### Expressive

-#### Color

-Color should create distinction between elements, with sufficient contrast between them.

 #### The Navy Brand